immersive-web/webxr-ar-module/explainer.md

 ### Controlling rendering quality

-While in exclusive sessions, the UA is responsible for providing a framebuffer that is correctly optimized for presentation to the `XRSession` in each `XRPresentationFrame`.
+While in exclusive sessions, the UA is responsible for providing a framebuffer that is correctly optimized for presentation to the `XRSession` in each `XRFrame`.
 Developers can optionally request either the buffer size or viewport size be scaled, though the UA may not respect the request.
 Even when the UA honors the scaling requests, the result is not guaranteed to be the exact percentage requested.

 The first scaling mechanism is done by specifying a `framebufferScaleFactor` at `XRWebGLLayer` creation time.
 Each `XRDevice` has a default framebuffer size, which corresponds to a `framebufferScaleFactor` of `1.0`.
 This default size is determined by the UA and should represent a reasonable balance between rendering quality and performance.
 It may not be the 'native' size for the device (that is, a buffer which would match the native screen resolution 1:1 at point of highest magnification).
 For example, mobile platforms such as GearVR or Daydream frequently suggest using lower resolutions than their screens are capable of to ensure consistent performance.